dmoralestech/simple-example/README.md

 If you use any other ES6+ features that need **runtime support** (such as `Array.from()` or `Symbol`), make sure you are including the appropriate polyfills manually, or that the browsers you are targeting already support them.

+## Developer Notes

+1. if you select a make and model, then view the model and decide to come back to change the mode.... the model drop down has lost all the models.
+I know why, but didnt have time to fix it.
+2. Server Side Rendering is not done.
+3. I wanted to make a loading mask for the images when they where loading, i didnt have time
+4. I used imutable in a couple of places, but in reality I would either use it or not use it on a project.
+Frankly, I like it, but Im not sure it is needed
+5. Not enough tests, and I didnt have time to build enzyme / jest tests
+6. I wanted to add more CSS styles, and install the SCSS compiler, but I didnt have time.
+7. I wish Amazon didnt change the aws cli, it didnt work for me, so all my gateway code is broken.
+I had to stand up a server in Heroku to make the server.
+8. I REALLY wanted to make a PWA, with Service Workers, but I didnt have time.
+9. I really like the dev server for Webpack 2 :)